yirkajk/yirkajk.github.io/README.md

 ### About Me
 My research has focused on quantum computation and theoretical computer science.
 Specific topics include complexity theory, Hamiltonian complexity, and quantum algorithms.
-Some of my work has focused on the difficulty of computing properties in low-energy quantum systems, on quantifying the amount of "useful" information in a quantum state, and on the robustness of quantum algorithmic speed-ups to changes in the query model.
+Some of my work has explored the difficulty of computing properties in low-energy quantum systems, quantifying the amount of "useful" information in a quantum state, and the robustness of quantum algorithmic speed-ups to changes in the query input model.
 In other words, I'm interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.

-After earning my Ph.D., I am now working as a Quantum Computing Consultant at [Blanqet](https://blanqet.net/), a young startup founded by an amazing group of professors.
-To name a few team members: Bill Fefferman, Sean Hallgren, Liang Jiang, Yevgeniy Dodis, and my Ph.D. advisor Scott Aaronson.
-I look forward to sharing more details when able.

-I have a decade of experience in quantum computing research, exploring the boundaries of computation.
-I completed my PhD in Computer Science at UT Austin in 2025, advised by Scott Aaronson, with research on quantum complexity theory and quantum algorithms.
-In other words, I studied what quantum computers can do, what they cannot do, and the structure that creates those differences.
-Now, I work as a Quantum Computing Researcher at Blanqet (employee #2), a startup advised by Scott Aaronson, David Awschalom, and several other premier researchers.
-We are pursuing real-world applications of quantum computation and information.
+After completing my Ph.D. in 2025, I am now a Quantum Computing Researcher (employee \#2) at [Blanqet](https://blanqet.net/), a startup advised by Scott Aaronson, David Awschalom, Bill Fefferman, Liang Jiang, and several other premier researchers.
+We are pursuing real-world applications of quantum computation and quantum information.

-Previously, I interned at Los Alamos and Sandia National Labs.
-My work has appeared in top venues like QIP and Quantum.
-I've studied quantum complexity theory (Hamiltonian complexity, query complexity), designed fault-tolerant quantum algorithms and NISQ algorithms, and run experiments on real quantum hardware.

-My deep background provides the foundation for adapting to new tools and techniques and for applying quantum computation to new areas in novel ways: e.g. chemistry, finance, optimization.

 ***

 ### Research Papers